Movie/TV Reviews

 Abundant Life

 Teaching: Salvation is Permanent for Christians in this Administration of God’s Grace (Eph.
-3:2 & 9) – Part Two
+3:2 & 9) – Part Four

 Every Sunday I provide videos and valuable links to the Truth or Tradition teachings.
 We’ve been following the Truth or Tradition teachings for many years now and they have truly blessed our family.
 We have found peace and happiness through our beliefs and we walk confidently for God.
 My hope, by passing on this information to you, is that what you find here, or on the Truth or Tradition website, will guide you to a better, more blessed and abundant life.